 A professional technician can evaluate your existing water park elements and perform a detailed cost analysis.
 If you want to be able to have your team perform minor maintenance themselves, most service provides will provide training.
-With vast experience in maintaining waterslides and water play equipment across the country, an experienced technician can show you what works, and what doesn't.
+With vast experience in maintaining water slides and aquatic play equipment across the country, an experienced technician can show you what works and what doesn't.